megaeriv/Exploratory-Data-Analysis---SQL/README.md

 Here Exploration would be done on the databse using INFORMATION_SCHEMA to explore all tables and columns of specific tables in the gold layer of medallion warehouse structure

 ## Dimension Exporation 🔡
+Here, the main objective is to identify the Unique values or Cateogires in each dimension using DISTINCT.
+This helps to recognize how data might be grouped or segmented which is useful for later anaysis e.g country, category

+## Date Exploration 📅
+This uniques set of dimesnion date is explore to see the boundaries and time span. i.e earliest, latest

+## Measures Exploration 🔢
+This is for calcultating the key metrics of our businessm , the highest levels of aggregations of measures in the datset
+e.g sum sales, average price, sum of quantity